sebastian-bustillo/R-Data-Analysis-Project/README.md

 ![Plotting](data/peakCropping1.jpg)

-## Data Analysis
+## Data_Smoothing
-With this file, I visualized the data in adifferent way in order to find a correlation between some of the simple statistical values calculated.
+With this file, I applied the Savitzky-Golay Smoothing filter to our data; this was very helpful at removing all the excess noise from the signal.
+Additionally, I used a cropping technique to only analyze where the signal leaves the baseline.